UnkindPartition/tasty/README.md

 **Tasty** is a modern testing framework for Haskell.

-It lets you combine your unit tests, golden tests, QuickCheck/SmallCheck properties and any other types of tests into a single test suite.
+It lets you combine your unit tests, golden tests, QuickCheck/SmallCheck properties, and any other types of tests into a single test suite.

-The features include:
+Features:

 * Run tests in parallel but report results in a deterministic order
 * Filter the tests to be run using patterns specified on the command line